AlextheYounga/us-federal-code/usc/title-42-the-public-health-and-welfare/chapter-20-elective-franchise/frontmatter.md

 1974d.
 Jurisdiction to compel production of records or papers.

 1974e.
-“Officer of election” defined.
+"Officer of election" defined.